-In Designated National Scenic Area, comfortable and beautifully furnished cottage; L shaped lounge/ dining room with picture windows giving magnificent views over the sea and Skye, Harris and Lewis.
+In Designated National Scenic Area, whale watching northern light in winter with picture windows giving magnificent views over the sea and Skye, Harris and Lewis.
 Enjoy private beach access and the unique location of the cottage means you can see Basking sharks, Whales and Seals from the comfort of the cottage.

 The Beinn Eighe Reserve and the Torridon Mountains are just a short distance away.
 This is the perfect place if you are looking for outdoor activities including walking, bird watching, fishing, kayaking and whale-watching!

 In winter there is a chance of seeing the Northern Lights from the cottage.
 It is also a dark skies area.